There are endless possibilities to learn and grow – discover your career path at Alberta Health Services.

 What are the salary and benefits?

-Polysomnographic technologists are generally represented by a union called the Health Sciences Association of Alberta, commonly called HSAA.
+Polysomnographic technologists at Alberta Health Services are generally represented by a union called the Health Sciences Association of Alberta, commonly called HSAA.
 Alberta Health Services and HSAA have an employment contract called a collective agreement that applies to most polysomnographic technologists.

 Polysomnographic technologists also get vacation time and pay and a comprehensive Employee and Family Assistance Program provided by Alberta Health Services.
 Depending on the number of hours and type of position, other benefits can include paid sick time, supplementary health and dental coverage, vision care, insurances (life, accidental death and dismemberment and short- and long-term disability) and a flexible spending account.